aldumas/kb/categories/programming/java/comments.md

  */
 ```

-Note the caveat about [[java-unicode-escapes-before-compilation|when unicode escapes are processed]].
+Note the caveat about [[unicode-escapes-before-compilation|when unicode escapes are processed]].

 ---
 # References